Introduction

 Performance & Parallelism

-Section titled “Performance & Parallelism”FBTK utilizes the Rayon library for data parallelism.
-Computationally intensive tasks such as structure relaxation, RDF/MSD calculations, and distance matrix acquisition are automatically parallelized.
+Section titled “Performance & Parallelism”FBTK leverages the Rust parallel processing library Rayon to achieve high-speed multi-threaded computation.
+Heavy operations such as structural relaxation, RDF/MSD calculations, and neighbor list generation are automatically parallelized.

 Thread Configuration

-Section titled “Thread Configuration”By default, FBTK is configured to use 4 threads to avoid overwhelming the CPU in shared or interactive environments (like Jupyter).
+Section titled “Thread Configuration”By default, FBTK uses 4 threads to avoid interfering with other processes.

-To adjust the number of threads, set the RAYON_NUM_THREADS environment variable before running your Python script:
+To adjust the number of threads based on your resources, set the RAYON_NUM_THREADS environment variable before running Python:

 Section titled “Installation”Python Library

-Section titled “Python Library”To use FBTK within your Python workflow:
+Section titled “Python Library”To use FBTK within a Python workflow:

-Section titled “Standalone CLI Tools”For users who prefer working directly from the shell without Python, static binaries are available for download from GitHub Releases.
+Section titled “Standalone CLI Tools”For command-line use without Python, standalone static binaries are available for download from GitHub Releases.
 See Command Line Interface (CLI) for details.

 Dependencies